-After receiving a report, during any investigation under the Complaint Resolution Procedures, the Title IX Coordinator or designee will impose any interim measures necessary to protect the involved parties from further sexual misconduct, to separate the parties, to protect witnesses, and/or to support the parties pending resolution.
+After receiving a report, during any investigation under the Complaint Resolution Procedures, the Title IX Coordinator or his/her designee will impose any interim measures necessary to protect the involved parties from further sexual misconduct, to separate the parties, to protect witnesses, and/or to support the parties' pending resolution.

-These interim measures may include, but are not limited to: provision of counseling or support services; reasonable changes in academic, living, transportation, and working situation; and/or or protective measures including, but not limited to, the entry of a mutual "no contact" order or similar order to ensure separation of the parties.
-Either the alleged complainant or the alleged respondent may request interim measures.
+These interim protective measures may include, but are not limited to, the following: provision of counseling or support services; reasonable changes in academic, housing, transportation, and working situation; and/or the entry of a mutual "no contact" order or similar order to ensure separation of the parties.
+The University Police Department has the authority to serve these orders of "no contact" that are issued by the University.
+Either the alleged complainant or the alleged respondent may request interim measures by contacting the Title IX Coordinator or his/her designee.
+The University will make reasonable and appropriate efforts to preserve the privacy of the parties involved while recognizing that absolute confidentiality is not possible.
 Any person who believes interim measures are being violated should report the alleged violation in the same manner for reporting sexual misconduct.